-Oak trees are a very unique member of this list as they do not offer the traditional nectar from flowers buffet to our six-legged friends.
+Oak trees are a unique member of this list as they do not offer the traditional nectar from flowers buffets to our six-legged friends.

 They provide, either directly through gals or indirectly via insects such as aphids, a sweet substance referred to as honeydew.